Last updated on August 20th, 2022 at 12:06 am

 - Encourage your child not to share headphones, headrests, hats, hair ribbons, barrettes, scarves, bicycle helmets, brushes, or combs.

 - Talk with your child’s teachers about storing coats in cubbies rather than hanging them on hooks where they can come in close contact with each other.

 Preparation & Treatments

 Having a few tools and products on hand in the event of lice can be a saving grace.
-You can’t control every situation… you may be on vacation and without a choice, or visiting relatives and don’t have your supplies.
-But if it strikes while you’re home you at least have the tools necessary to start treating the problem right away and naturally without having to resort to the selection at CVS.
-That works too but if you’d rather not use a chemical pesticide on your kids head, then here’s a few things you may want to have available:
+You can’t control every situation.
+For instance, you may be on vacation, or visiting relatives and don’t have your non-toxic lice supplies.
+But if it strikes while you’re home you at least have the tools necessary to start treating the problem right away.

-Topical Lice Treatments.
 Here’s where it gets tricky.
-Since any immediate solution is going to fall in the drugstore category, you’re left with few non-toxic options.
-Most non-toxic solutions need to be ordered online and waiting for a delivery while lice is running rampant in your home sounds horrific.
+Since any immediate solution is going to fall in the drugstore category, you’re left with a few non-toxic options.
+Most non-toxic solutions need to be ordered online and waiting for delivery while lice are running rampant in your home sounds horrific.
 So having something around “just in case” can save you.
 Here is a list of brands that are free of toxic pesticides and use natural ingredients to treat and remove lice: